 Learning Support Services provided to support student learning, such as tutoring and library support.
 Themes: Programs excel in offering programs to support students such as through through clubs/honor societies, tutoring, mentoring, honors projects, faculty advising, and specialized learning spaces.
 Math and Chemistry have created a number of projects, in partnership with others, to provide learning support to students.
 Accomplishments: Open Math Lab (OML) has been renamed the Mathematics Learning Center (MLC).
 MLC will be housed under ILC.
 Chem: Faculty advise clubs and mentor students and support honor's projects; through an HSI grant supporting Latinx students to visit chemistry labs in the community.
 Math: Implementation of Multiple Measures showing early success in students placing into higher levels of math; re-named the Open Math Lab to Mathematics Learning Center to lessen student confusion; looking to implement a reading Apprenticeship Program.
 Challenges: BIO: Biology Learning Center needs a bigger facility to support large numbers of students needing extra support.
 LPC Planning Priorities Theme: Programs have sought and received professional development support for some faculty and/or some programs, but not all programs are as active in these areas.
 There is a need for creating sustainable process for recording and assessing student learning.
 Available here: https://goo.gl/LU99m1 Accomplishments: Accreditation: Several MSEPS departments increased work on SLOs and updated curriculum, which help maintain accreditation.
 There is a substantial support from CTE Basic Skills and other grants funding for professional development in some areas.
 Math: Extensive professional development around Math Emporium and Accelerated Math.
-Challenges: • Chem: Increase amount of SD funding so faculty can afford to attend conferences.
+Challenges: Chem: Increase amount of SD funding so faculty can afford to attend conferences.
 Pedagogy/ Teaching Methods Themes: Several programs are making changes to their teaching methods, curriculum, and services to students based on their assessments of student outcomes.
 They are working diligently to improve student success and to ensure their programs meet the needs of diverse student populations.
 The college can provide a more global

-The process of teaching students.
-Not limited to instructional programs/ areas.
-Might include teaching/counseling/ tutoring methodology, class activities or course design. focus on pedagogy; faculty are often taken away from their teachings and students to work on administrative tasks.
-Accomplishments: AJ: modifications to the course based on assessment results have improved student success, including students' increased understanding of critical components of investigative report writing.
-Bio: working in several ways to create cohesiveness among Pt/PT faculty and for improvement of classes and assessments, development of common tools; after reviewing assessment results faculty will provide additional support to students to make sure they understand assignments and devote enough time for completion.
-Chem: Continuing to validate the chemistry assessment exam; more collaboration with PT faculty leading to improvements in better procedures and lab experiments; changing to a new textbook for Chem 1A/1B; students have high performance on American Chemical Society National Exam.
-Geography and AJ modified pedagogy based on SLO results.
 Geology is developing experiential lab exercise and activities and has transferred all courses from blackboard to Canvas.
 GEOL is building an augmented-reality sandbox.
 Math: redesigned pre-requisites for some courses; created core activities for each Math course that could be modified; changing the textbook in one course.
 Vit: new equipment has greatly improved student learning; based on assessment results, program redesigned the analysis labs; added more one-on-one instruction.
 Phys: new equipment has made for smaller lab group sizes and more hands-on learning; developing new labs; investigating "flipped" classrooms; based on assessments instructors are making sure to review learning from courses earlier in the Phys sequence to support students learning the new information.
 Challenges: EMS: Desires an increased focus on teaching for Flex Day.
-Would like increase number of Asian-American and African-American students in the program and the number of women overall Challenges: • EMS: Desires an increased focus on teaching for Flex Day.
-Would like increase number of Asian-American and Professional Development Themes: Some programs and faculty have had many opportunities for professional development; engagement in these programs should be more broadly inclusive and targeted.
+Would like increase number of Asian-American and EM3.
+Desires an increased focus on teaching for Hex Day.
+Would like increase number of Asiai-American and African-American students in the program and the number of women overall Math: Eliminated hybrid courses due to much lower success rates; program is evaluating the Math Emporium, which is in its pilot year.
+Phys: considering moving Engineering Tech students into physics classes that may be more suitable, based on their lower success rates; having difficulty scheduling the lab classes due to lack of lab space.
+Professional Development Themes: Some programs and faculty have had many opportunities for professional development; engagement in these programs should be more broadly inclusive and targeted.
 Programs identified professional development needs for full-time, part-time faculty, as well as lab techs and student workers.